Ayushkumaryadav1804/Sentiment_Analysisi/README.md

 ## Credits

-This project was created by Ayushkumar Yadav as part of the Internship Project  at Immensphere University.
+This project was created by Ayushkumar Yadav as part of the Internship Project  at Immensphere.
 The sentiment analysis model was built using the Scikit-learn and NLTK libraries.